Bruce Rader: Community service

-The Bruce Rader-St. Jude Golf Tournament raised more than US$1 million during its 20-year run for St. Jude Children's Research Hospital.
-Rader's former charity foundation was also very active in Hampton Roads.
-Rader also worked with the Children's Hospital of the King's Daughters, Seton Youth Shelters, Virginia Beach SPCA, and Horizons Hampton Roads.
-For over 30 years he hosted the Jerry Lewis MDA Telethon on WAVY-TV.
+The Bruce Rader–St. Jude Golf Tournament raised more than US$1 million over its 20-year run for St. Jude Children's Research Hospital.[4]
+Rader’s charitable foundation was active throughout Hampton Roads, supporting organizations including the Children’s Hospital of the King’s Daughters, Seton Youth Shelters, the Virginia Beach SPCA, and Horizons Hampton Roads.

+For more than 30 years, Rader hosted the Jerry Lewis MDA Telethon on WAVY-TV.